 About This Website

-This website is owned and run by Research Autism, the only UK charity exclusively dedicated to research into interventions in autism.
+It was previously owned and run by the charity Research Autism, which is the only UK charity exclusively dedicated to research into interventions in autism.

 Because autism covers such a wide spectrum of conditions, and because each person on that spectrum is different from every other person on the spectrum, it is likely that some parts of this site will be more relevant to you than other parts of the site.